makohda/IDRC_first_step_course_2018/README.md

 `$ cat ${id}.avoutput2.hg19_multianno.exonic.filtered_6.txt | ./tableview_darwin_amd64`

 Based on observing our internal data, chr8:10467589 RP1L1 nonframeshift and chr12:53207583 KRT4 nonframeshift are popular alleles.
 So we can ignore them.
-CFAP47 and SSX3 genes are located on chromosome X. Do not match inherited pattern.
+CFAP47 and SSX3 genes are located on chromosome X. Do not match the inherited pattern.
 So we can remove them, too.
 `$ cat DRR006760.avoutput2.hg19_multianno.exonic.filtered_6.txt | grep -vwF -e RP1L1 -e KRT4 -e CFAP47 -e SSX3 | ./tableview_darwin_amd64`

 :tada::tada::tada::tada::tada::tada::tada::tada::tada::tada:

 # Extrasession#2: How can we estimate pathogenic allele frequencies?
 How can we archive it? :disappointed_relieved:
-In previous filtering steps, we used MAF 0.001 (0.1%) as the threshold. *Is this really appropriate?*
+In the previous filtering steps, we used MAF 0.001 (0.1%) as the threshold. *Is this really appropriate?*
 Do not stop thinking.
 Confirm the evidence by yourself.

 I prepared a similar annotated variant file which contains known pathogenic mutations for ARHSP.
 It can be downloaded here.